top of page

 It is not safe to travel to Yemen at this time due to ongoing conflict and insecurity in the country.
 The U.S. Department of State advises against all travel to Yemen, and many other countries have similar travel advisories in place.
 As a result, it is not possible to accurately estimate the cost of travel to Yemen at this time.
 If you are planning to visit Yemen, it is important to stay up to date on the latest developments in the country and to follow the guidance of local authorities and the U.S. Department of State.

-YEMEN TRAVEL TIPS
+TRAVEL TIPS FOR YEMEN

 If you do decide to travel to Yemen despite the travel advisories, it is important to be aware of the risks and to take steps to ensure your safety.
 Here are a few tips to keep in mind: